johnsonjoshua16/AI_Projects/README.md

 # AI_prompt
-All the projects here are a collaboration of AI and I. Enjoy.
+All the projects here are AI related